-So here is a list of some of India’s finest cuisines and Telangana’s pride.
+So here is a list of some of the Telangana famous food:

 For a healthy breakfast/snack option, Sarva Pindi is an excellent choice as it is cooked with at least one component of each stage of the food pyramid.
 It is a savoury pancake made of rice flour, chana dal, peanuts and chilli.
 It is cooked in a deep, round shaped pan and to preserve the sanctity of the recipe, it is pertinent to make holes in the rolled out dough mixture before cooking it.
 It is also called Ginne Appa owing to its preparation.